Updated June 2023

 - Home to 40% of the world's certified sustainably managed forests

-- $24.6 billion contribution by forestry sector to national GDP in 2017
+- $34.8 billion contribution by the forestry sector to the national economy in 2021

 - Employs people in rural communities including about 11,500 First Nations